Blendify/blender-manual/blender_docs/manual/game_engine/python_api/videotexture.rst

    Render of a non active camera.

 ``ImageMix``
-   A mix of 2 or more of the above sources.
+   A mix of two or more of the above sources.

 In this example we use a simple video file as source.
 The ``VideoFFmpeg`` constructor takes a file name as argument.